maryam-w07/voice-agent-demo/README.md

 1. Clone the repository
 2. Create and activate a virtual environment
-3. Install dependencies
+3. Install dependencies(requirenments.txt)
-4. Add `.env` and `token.json`
-5. Run the agent:
+4. Add `.env`, create a livekit cloud project and generate api keys for livekit cloud nd openai.
+5. for google calendar api,authenticate nd add your client_secret.json nd token.json.
+6. Run the agent:you can either install livekit cli or use python agent.py start.

 ```
 python agent.py